arnelenero/simpler-state/docs/recipe-transforms.md

 ```
 (Due to type inference, the TypeScript version is the same as above.)

 > __Pro tip:__ If you design your entities to be as atomic as possible, you would less likely need to use transform functions to extract partial values.
-Applying this concept to the above example, we can define a standalone entity called `extra` instead, which is just a primitive (number) value.
+Applying this concept to the above example, we can break up `settings` and define a standalone entity called `extra` instead, which is just a primitive (number) value.
 This is just an alternative, though, not necessarily the "better" approach.

 > Below are some more advanced topics that pertain to __optional__ features that are provided for flexibility.